Stratio/cassandra-lucene-index/doc/src/site/sphinx/overview.rst

 This will index all the columns in the table with the specified types, and it will be refreshed once per second.

-Now, to query the top 100 more relevant tweets where *body* field contains the phrase "big data gives organizations":
+Now, to search for tweets within a certain date range:

 .. code-block:: sql

     SELECT * FROM tweets WHERE lucene='{
-        query : {type:"phrase", field:"body", value:"big data gives organizations", slop:1}
+        filter : {type:"range", field:"time", lower:"2014/04/25", upper:"2014/05/1"}
     }' limit 100;

-To restrict the search for tweets within a certain date range, then you must add to the search a filter as follows:
+Now, to search the top 100 more relevant tweets where *body* field contains the phrase “big data gives organizations” within the aforementioned date range:

 .. code-block:: sql